-While traditional IT security systems are designed to act as a barrier against outsiders from accessing sensitive data, data loss prevention technology is more concerned with insider threats.
+While traditional cybersecurity systems are designed to act as a barrier against outsiders from accessing sensitive data, data loss prevention technology is more concerned with insider threats.

 While external attacks are still more common than attacks due to malicious insiders, internal attacks tend to be more costly for businesses and most data breaches are actually due to a combination of internal and external factors.